angulartist/Deep-Learning-AnyPercent/README.md

-# Deep Learning for Computer Vision in 69 days.
+# Deep Learning Any%.
-Logging my progress during my 69 days Deep Learning for CV journey.
+Logging my progress during my Deep Learning Speed Run

 ### Day 1
 - [x] Learnt what an image is / what pixels are.